-When you take an assessment on Questionmark's servers, assessment sponsors may collect or receive personal information through our service on candidates including names and demographic and other information.
+When you take an assessment on Questionmark’s servers, assessment sponsors may collect or receive personal information through our service on candidates including names and demographic and other information.
 The assessment sponsor decides what information they ask for and collect and Questionmark processes this information only to provide the services requested by the assessment sponsor in accordance with the agreement with the assessment sponsor.

 Certain assessments may be administered through independent testing centers.
 These centers may have their own privacy policies that may be different from this policy.
 Questionmark is not responsible for these privacy policies or the conduct of independent testing centers.
 If you have any questions or concerns about an independent testing center’s collection or use of any of your personal information, please talk to the assessment sponsor or independent testing center directly.
 By taking or authoring an assessment on our servers, your personal information will be transmitted by Questionmark to the assessment sponsor.

 The assessment sponsor is responsible for ensuring that the personal information collected from you and processed as part of the assessment process is collected and processed in accordance with applicable data protection laws.
 Questionmark acts in accordance with the assessment sponsor’s instructions, including as recorded in written agreements that only permit Questionmark to use personal information for purposes of providing the services to the assessment sponsor.

 Disclosing information to others